Polarized K3 surfaces with an automorphism of order 3 and low Picard number

 Luckily we can use the beautiful K3 surface

-considered by Kondo in~\cite{Kon92}.
-This surface has the remarkable property of being the \emph{unique} K3 surfaces (up to isomorphism) to admit a $\IZ/66\IZ$-action.
+considered by Kondo in~\cite{Kon92}, that is defined over $\IQ$.
+This surface has the remarkable property of being the \emph{unique} K3 surfaces (up to isomorphism) to admit a $\IZ/66\IZ$-action, hence admitting an automorphism of order $3$.
 The Picard lattice of $X_{66}$ is indeed $U$~\cite[Example 3.0.1]{Kon92}. \end{remark}